 Applications will be given a blind review by no fewer than four members of the Hinkle Travel Grant Committee and will be evaluated on the following criteria: clarity, originality, and value in furthering Hemingway scholarship, criticism, or instruction.
 Although applications from previous Hinkle winners are welcome, applications from students who have not won before will be given priority.
 (Faculty with graduate students applying for Hinkle grants are ineligible for service on the selection committee.)

-The Hinkle application deadline is the same as the deadline for the Call for Papers (November 15, 2013 for the 2014 conference in Venice).
-Applicants will be notified of their award status no later than one month after the application deadline (By December 15, 2013 for the 2014 conference in Venice.)
+The Hinkle application deadline is the same as the deadline for the Call for Papers (October 1, 2015 for the 2016 conference in Oak Park).
+Applicants will be notified of their award status no later than one month after the application deadline (By November 1, 2015 for the 2016 conference in Oak Park.)
 Checks will be distributed to recipients at the conference’s opening ceremonies.
 Applications should include the following information:

 1.)
 Full Name of Applicant

 3.)
 Social Security Number upon selection for award